unic/ScalaWebTest/README.md

     1. `inttest` - compile and run the integration tests
     1. `+ publishSigned` - publishes all packages, sources and poms
     1. Enter the Sonatype PGP Key Password as stored in our company password store
-    1. Go to <https://oss.sonatype.org/#stagingRepositories> verify and close the staging repository
+    1. Go to <https://oss.sonatype.org/#stagingRepositories> close and release the staging repository
     1. `exit` - exits the sbt interactive mode
 1. Commit your changes with the commit message "Release x.x.x" (e.g. `Release 1.0.0`)
 1. Tag this commit with the release version `git tag -a x.x.x -m "x.x.x"`